This article breaks down the benefits of mustard seed oil for hair care and shares 3 great ways to use mustard seed oil in your hair care regimen.

 Mustard seed oil aka Brassica Alba Seed is produced from black mustard, brown Indian mustard, and white mustard.

-It tastes nutty and takes getting used to if you want to consume it although this may not be a good idea (read on for why mustard seed oil is banned from consumption in some countries).
+It tastes nutty and takes getting used to if you want to consume it although I would not recommend this.

 Benefits of Mustard Seed Oil for Hair

 Mustard seed oil contains a good amount of beta-carotene.
 The beta-carotene is converted into vitamin A, which is a key component in healthy hair growth.

 Mixed in with a scalp massage oil, it can help promote an environment for healthy hair growth.

 Mustard seed oil stimulates the production of melanin on the scalp.
 This alters pre-mature graying and darkens the hair.

 I’ve tested this with my henna treatment and it works wonders.

 Selenium, an anti-oxidant property in the oil, protects the hair and scalp from free radicals and fosters an environment for healthier hair growth.